Memories of Paris

 This is also where you go to get another amazing view of Paris from its roof top.
 We made sure to take our snapshot of this wonderful view of the city 💗.

 I will never forget our time in Paris.
 It is the city of love, one of the most famous cities in Europe and most visited worldwide.
-While our memories of Paris will always stick with me – can we please fast forward to a time where the world isn’t mad and we can travel?
+Our memories of Paris will always stick with me.
 As the writer Hans Christian Andersen once said, “To travel is to live.”

 Have you visited Paris before?

-If you miss travel just as much as I do, jot down some of your memories below and lets keep each-other uplifted and inspired to plan future adventures!
+Have you been to Paris?
+Jot down some of your memories below!
 You can also find me over on Instagram with any stories you want to share.